Gallup Park – Tuesday Playground Profile

 Walking Trails: There are several pave and unpaved paths that you can use to walk the park and connect to the Border2Border Trail.

 Parking: There is a small lot near the park entrance that is good for the Canoe Livery and play area.
-There is additional parking just over the one lane bridge and a larger lot at the end of the road near the Youth Fishing Pond and the future location of Centennial Playground.
+There is additional parking just over the one lane bridge and a larger lot at the end of the road near the Youth Fishing Pond and Centennial Playground.

 Gallup Park starts near the main vehicle entrance on Geddes with the canoe livery and a play area.
 Across the one-lane wooden bridge you will find a second play area which was recently moved to this location.
-At the end of the park road, is the youth fishing pond and the former home of the second play area.
+At the end of the park road, is the youth fishing pond and Centennial Playground.

 Gallup Park Playground Review